stefanvictora/hue-scheduler/README.md

 ### `--min-tr-before-gap`

-The minimum gap between multiple back-to-back tr-before states in minutes.
-This is needed as otherwise the hue bridge may not yet recognize the end value of the transition and incorrectly marks the light as manually overridden.
+Only relevant and active if user modification tracking is not disabled (see `--disable-user-modification-tracking`).
+When using transitions, this defines the minimum gap between multiple back-to-back states in minutes.
+This is needed as otherwise the hue bridge may not yet recognize the target value of the transition and incorrectly marks the light as manually overridden.
-This gap is automatically added between back-to-back tr-before states.
+This gap is automatically ensured by shortening transitions between back-to-back states.

 **Default**: `2` minutes